voedger/voedger-internals/concepts/motivation/motivation.md

 ### Resilience

-- If a datacenter goes down, clients shall not experience any downtime.
-- If a database node goes down, clients shall not experience any downtime.
-- If an application node goes down:
+- If a datacenter or a node goes down:
   - Clients shall experience downtime of less than 5 minutes.
   - Performance shall be fully restored within 10 minutes.
+  - No data loss shall occur.

 This requirements are satisfied by using clusters which span multiple datacenters (**stretched clusters**)